dylanmarks/niskachat/docs/prd.md

 ---

-### ✅ Phase 10: LLM Summary Integration (Optional)
+### ✅ Phase 10: LLM Summary Integration

 **Goal**: Summarize clinical data using Claude or local LLM

 **Deliverables**:

-- "Summarize" button with sparkle icon
+- "Summarize" button with sparkle icon at the top of the page
-- Component sends structured summary to LLM
+- Component sends structured summary to LLM with the full bundle payload
 - Plugin system for pluggable LLM providers
+- Store secret credentials for API properly
-- Prompt stored in external file
+- Prompt stored in external file to allow refinement and evaluation
 - Logging of interactions

 **Test Cases**: